README.md

 randal deploy agent --dry-run

-The official Docker image (ghcr.io/drewbietron/randal:latest) bundles Bun, Meilisearch, OpenCode, and Randal.
+The official Docker image (ghcr.io/hassion-studio/randal:latest) bundles Bun, OpenCode, and Randal.
+Attach Postgres with DATABASE_URL/RANDAL_DATABASE_URL before treating memory, chat, jobs, mesh, and audit state as durable.
 Manage deployed posses with randal deploy list and randal deploy delete <name>.

 See examples/cloud-railway/ for config examples and docs/deployment-guide.md for the full guide.